Tyler Johnson (musician)

 Tyler Johnson is an American record producer and songwriter based in Los Angeles.
-He is an 8-time Grammy Award nominee, and 3-time Grammy Award winner.
+He is a 9-time Grammy Award nominee, and 3-time Grammy Award winner.

 Early life

 Johnson was born and raised in Steamboat Springs, Colorado.
 After relocating to Los Angeles, he started out his career as an assistant to producer Jeff Bhasker.

 Career

 Johnson was nominated for a Grammy Award for his work as an engineer on Taylor Swift's 2012 album Red, and was nominated for a second Grammy for his work as a producer and engineer on Ed Sheeran's 2014 album x.

 Johnson co-produced the 2015 album Untamed by country artist Cam, co-writing eight tracks, including the singles "Mayday", "My Mistake", and "Burning House", which reached #2 on the Billboard Country Airplay and Hot Country Songs charts and became Johnson's first platinum-selling record.
 He also produced 10 songs on Cam's 2020 album The Otherside, co-writing 6 of them.

 On January 19, 2018, Johnson released his debut single as a solo artist, "Give Up On Me".

 Johnson co-wrote and produced Harry Styles' 2017 debut self-titled solo album, the 2019 follow-up Fine Line, including "Watermelon Sugar", which went to number one on the Billboard Hot 100, Styles' third studio album, Harry's House, which won a Grammy Award for Album of the Year at the 65th Annual Grammy Awards, and its lead single, "As It Was", which spent 15 non-consecutive weeks at number one on the Billboard Hot 100 and was the best-selling global single of 2022.
+Johnson wrote 8 tracks and produced 7 tracks on Styles' 2026 album Kiss All the Time.
+Disco, Occasionally.

 Johnson won a Grammy Award for Record of the Year for producing Miley Cyrus's 2023 single "Flowers", which spent 8 weeks at number 1 on the Billboard Hot 100.
 He was also nominated for Album of the Year for his work writing and producing six tracks on Cyrus's album Endless Summer Vacation.

 In 2024, Johnson co-wrote and co-produced two songs ("Amen" and "Ameriican Requiem") on Beyoncé's Grammy-nominated album Cowboy Carter.
 He also wrote and produced on Halsey's album The Great Impersonator and Childish Gambino's Bando Stone & the New World.
+Johnson was nominated for the 2026 Grammy Award for Best Engineered Album, Non-Classical for producing Cam's album All Things Light.

 As a writer, producer, and engineer, Johnson has also worked with artists including Keith Urban, John Legend, Diplo, Pink, OneRepublic, Sam Smith, Meghan Trainor, Toni Braxton, 070 Shake, and Leon Bridges.